jeremyButtler/freezeTB/README.md

 # Updates:

+- 2025-01-26:
+  - chagned coverage graphs in TclTk GUI and added missing genes to the mean read depth graph
+  - changed raylib GUI width to be longer
+  - changed ftb output to no longer output the read depth table (only coverage depths)
+  - coverage output tables know have headers that cover all columns
+  - addAmr know adds a reference column.
+To use with freezeTB remove the reference column.
 - 2025-01-08:
   - fixed some minor bugs in the GUIs.
 No major changes, and binary recompile will not be done on the 9th.